wPlachno/wjpPersWiki/project-article-exam.md

 ### 7. Filter the directory list

-Note: this milestone was reached on 11/14/23
+Note: This milestone was reached on 11/14/23

 Write a function `exploreDirectory` which takes the argument and prints all files in the directory, as well as their `last_modified` date.